 +44(0) 113 343 4767

-My research spans the entire field of comparative postcolonial literary/cultural studies, and I also have expertise in the areas of environmental humanities (including animal studies), travel writing, short fiction, and film.
-My most recent publications are Nature's Saviours: Celebrity Conservationists in the Television Age (Routledge/Earthscan, 2013), which won an honourable mention for the 2014 ESSE Book Prize, and the 300,000-word Oxford Handbook of Postcolonial Studies (Oxford University Press, 2013), which I sole-edited and which includes contributions from top postcolonial scholars from across the world.
-Other recent books include the co-authored Postcolonial Ecocriticism: Literature, Animals, Environment (Routledge, 2010, with a second edition due to come out in 2015), and Extreme Pursuits: Travel/Writing in an Age of Globalization (University of Michigan Press, 2009).
-A revised collection of my own essays, Interdisciplinary Measures, which came out in 2008 with Liverpool University Press, shows my ongoing commitment to cross-disciplinary approaches to postcolonial studies, as is also confirmed by the book series for which I am founding co-editor, 'Postcolonialism across the Disciplines' (also Liverpool University Press).
+My research spans the entire field of comparative postcolonial literary/cultural studies, and I also have expertise in environmental humanities (including animal studies), tourism studies (especially travel writing), short fiction and contemporary film.
+I am currently working on two contracted books: The Cetacean Quartet, a monograph on whales (Bloomsbury Press), and Land Lines, a co-authored study of modern British nature writing (Cambridge University Press).
+Recent publications include Nature's Saviours: Celebrity Conservationists in the Television Age (Routledge, 2013), which won an honourable mention for the 2014 ESSE Book Prize, and the 300,000-word Oxford Handbook of Postcolonial Studies (Oxford University Press, 2013), which I sole-edited and includes contributions from top postcolonial scholars from across the world.
+Other books include The Postcolonial Exotic: Marketing the Margins (Routledge, 2001), Australian Literature: Postcolonialism Racism, Transnationalism (Oxford University Press, 2007), Extreme Pursuits: Travel/Writing in an Age of Globalization (University of Michigan Press, 2009), and the co-authored Postcolonial Ecocriticism: Literature, Animals, Environment (Routledge, 2010; second edition 2015).
+A revised collection of my own essays, Interdisciplinary Measures, which came out in 2008 with Liverpool University Press, demonstrates my ongoing commitment to cross-disciplinary approaches to postcolonial studies, as is also confirmed by the book series for which I am founding co-editor, 'Postcolonialism across the Disciplines' (also Liverpool University Press).

 I have supervised PhD research, both at Leeds and elsewhere, on a wide range of topics and would welcome the opportunity to supervise further work in all areas of the postcolonial field, the crossover area between literary and environmental criticism (including animal studies), tourism studies and travel literature, and contemporary film.

-I have recently given invited talks in Britain, France, and the US, and have acted as external reviewer for the Chinese University of Hong Kong.
+I have recently given invited talks in Britain, France, Norway and the US, and have acted as external reviewer for the Chinese University of Hong Kong.

 Northern Lights: Imagining the Arctic